Handling Reactions

 How to Do It: Ask yourself, “What’s the best way to get my point across without making things worse?”
 Keeping the goal in mind will help you stay focused and respectful.

 Also, ever hear about the "WAIT" analogy?
-It’s honestly one of my favorites that was introduced to me recently and it stands for "Why Am I Talking?"
+It stands for "Why Am I Talking?"
 It’s a helpful tool to encourage thoughtful communication and ensure that our words are purposeful and relevant.
 The idea is to pause and consider whether what we’re about to say adds value to the conversation.
 By asking ourselves "Why Am I Talking?" we can avoid unnecessary comments, stay focused, and communicate more effectively, especially in emotionally charged or high-stakes situations.

 Use “I” Statements